 Because balloons fly with the wind they need gentle winds to have a gentle flight.
 In

-most areas winds must be 8 knots or less to launch balloons.
-If it's a beautiful day for
+most areas winds must be 9 miles (14km) per hour or less to launch balloons.
+If it's a beautiful day

 weather (such as thunderstorms).